 Make Homemade Whole Wheat Tortillas with just 4 ingredients and 30 seconds in the food processor (or 3 minutes kneading by hand).
 They are so much tastier than storebought tortillas!
 The tortilla dough comes together in just minutes with this recipe and making them is a snap: portion the dough, roll it out and cook in a dry skillet for a 30 seconds on each side.
 That’s it!
-Use homemade tortillas for tacos, burritos, quesadillas, enchiladas or even tortilla pizzas for a quick and fun dinner.
+Use homemade tortillas for tacos, burritos, quesadillas, enchiladas, burrito bowls or even tortilla pizzas for a quick and fun dinner.
 They freeze beautifully, so double the recipe to make a big batch!

 Before these, my attempts at homemade tortillas were marginal at best.
 But a post by Kate at Cookie and Kate inspired me to try again.
 She posted a simple and clever way to make oven baked tortilla pizzas in a cast iron skillet.
 She suggested buying whole wheat tortillas with just a few ingredients – skipping those that have a ridiculously long list.
 Great advice!

 I’m always looking for ways to replace labeled food with homemade versions.
 It’s fun to look around your refrigerator and pantry and think, “Could I make that?”
 Sometimes you try and it’s not really worth the effort.
 For me, that’s sourdough bread.
 I had fun making sourdough starter and crusty loaves, but I’m just as happy to buy them from our local baker.
 Other foods though, like mayonnaise, marshmallows, and crackers are totally worth the effort.
 And now I can add one more to the list: whole wheat tortillas.
 And friends, if you’re interested in making your own tortillas, this is the recipe.
 It comes together in just a few minutes and the dough is delicious and utterly cooperative.